PranjalGaurUW/UW-Projects/README.md

 # UW-Projects
 Postgres folder contains SQL code developed by me to help develop Database layer during my Co-op.
 (The code does not contain any company proprietary information).
 There are scripts for SQL procedures, triggers and functions which helped me in accomplishing my tasks of setting up a database system capable of managing blockchain based transactions and calculating valuations from such transactions.

+The file for C# code SOLID implements the SOLID principles through:

+Abstraction: The IShape interface defines a common interface for all the shapes.
+Single Responsibility Principle: The Circle class has a single responsibility of defining the area of a circle.
+Open/Closed Principle: The Rectangle class can be extended to other shapes such as Square without modifying its existing code.
+Liskov Substitution Principle: The Square class can be used in place of the Rectangle class without any issues.
+Dependency Inversion Principle: The AreaCalculator class depends on the abstraction IShape instead of concrete implementations of Circle, Rectangle, or Square.

 Project contained in 'Exploratory Data Analysis - Cricket' folder involves exploratory data analysis on a sample of cricket matches data scraped from the web.
 The analysis includes - analyzing behavior of batting and bowling across innings and teams in a T20 game, generating a 20-ball highlights of second innings of each game (that shows turning points of the game- such as wickets/outs, fours, sixes etc.), clustering games based on scores, optimizing Duckworth-Lewis method to generate our own based on sample data.
 The results are present in the 'STAT-847-Final-Project.Pdf' document.
 The code containing the analysis is present in the R markdown file 'STAT-847-Final-Project.Rmd'.